Explore a different side of Orlando at museums and galleries throughout the area.

 Hannibal Square Heritage Center

-In the heart of Winter Park, learn about the upscale Hannibal Square district’s origins as one of Florida’s original African American communities at the Hannibal Square Heritage Center.
+In the heart of Winter Park, learn about the upscale Hannibal Square district’s origins as one of Florida’s original Black American communities at the Hannibal Square Heritage Center, operated by Crealdé School of Art.
 Inside the 2-story venue, you can peruse black-and-white photography, artwork and oral histories in an intimate setting that invites you to take a closer look and escape into the legacy that makes this community proud.

 The gallery also features a timeline that starts in 1880 and includes local events such as the 1911 founding of Winter Park’s Bethel Missionary Baptist Church on Welbourne Avenue.
 Parking and admission are always free.